 Marko glowered at them, “You all don’t get it do you?
 We are trapped inside of a cast ritual circle.
 If we try to hit that thing and miss, the magic doesn’t dissipate.
 It will ricochet off the invisible barrier around the circle and hit one of us.
 So, don’t do anything stupid.”

-“So, what you’re saying is… we’re sitting ducks.
+“let me get this straight, what you’re saying is… we’re sitting ducks!
 What can we do,” Janet asked.

 “I don’t know.
 It’s a bee, isn’t it?
 How would you get rid of a conjured bee without magic?”

 Marko looked around at the objects which had fallen with them from the portal in Doorkeeper compound and littered the ground at their feet.
-He bent down to grab a dented trophy and battered shield, as the bee flew at them with abnormally loud buzzing.
-The bumblebee zig-zagged through the group.
+He bent down to grab a dented trophy and battered shield, as the bee flew at them emitting EAR-PIERCING buzzing. they alternately ducked, as The bumblebee zig-zagged among them.

 “See what happens when you don’t listen?
 Which one of you fools did it?
 C’mon, speak up!
-Too ashamed to come forward and own your foolishness I see.
+Too ashamed to come forward and own it I see.
 You all just played right into Mukesh’s hands and now, one of your own is dead!”

-They averted their eyes, looking down shamefaced at their feet.
+he glared at each of them and They averted their eyes, looking down shamefacedly at their feet.
 Marko gradually became aware that the loud buzzing had ceased and noted that with everyone standing still, the bumblebee halted its attack.
 It hovered nearby.
 Marko hissed, “stand still everyone.
 He quickly jumped up, scooped the bumblebee into the trophy and clapped the shield on top.

 The little ball of energy was surprisingly strong.
-Buzzing loudly, it repeatedly rammed the inside of the lid, building momentum and force as it bounced around inside the trophy.
+Buzzing even louder than before, it repeatedly rammed the inside of the lid, building momentum and force as it bounced around inside the trophy.
 The metal trophy and shield began to heat up and burn Marko’s hands.
 He was not going to be able to hold onto them much longer.
 Something had to be done or they’d be at the bumblebee’s mercy once again.
 Thinking fast, Marko shouted a challenge.

 “You know something Mukesh?
 You’re like a spoiled child burning ants with a magnifying glass.
 It’s easy for you to win with us trapped inside this circle.
 I thought you were a sporting man.
 How is this fair?”